macro187/nugit/readme.md

 Visual Studio Projects
 ----------------------

-NuGit makes it easy to use .NET projects from other Git repositories.
+nugit makes it easy to use .NET projects from other Git repositories.

-The NuGit `install` command maintains solution folders in your Visual Studio solution containing projects from all required repositories.
+The nugit `install` command maintains solution folders in your Visual Studio solution containing projects from all required repositories.
 Add project references to them as needed.

 Whenever you add or remove dependencies, update the solution folders by re-running the `install` command.

-NuGit does not include unnecessary projects such as unit test suites.
+nugit does not include unnecessary projects such as unit test suites.

 Exported Programs
 -----------------

-NuGit makes it easy to use programs from your repositories.
+nugit makes it easy to use programs from your repositories.

 Specify paths to exportable programs in your `.nugit` file: